Lara, Victoria

-Lara is a town in Victoria, 18 km north-east of the Geelong CBD, inland from the Princes Freeway to Melbourne.
-Its population at the 2016 census was 16,355.
+Lara is a town in Victoria, 18 km north-east of the Geelong CBD.
+Situated inland from the Princes Freeway to Melbourne, it lies 6 km south of the You Yangs.
+Its population at the 2021 census was 19,014.

 History

+Lara and its surrounding land was occupied for tens of thousands of years before European colonisation by the Wadawurrung people.

-The explorers Hume and Hovell arrived at Lara on December 16, 1824, believing that they had reached Westernport Bay.
-They recorded that the Aboriginals described the bay as Djillong and land as Corayo, suggesting origins for the names of Geelong and Corio.
+The explorers Hume and Hovell arrived at Lara on 16 December 1824, believing that they had reached Westernport Bay.

-The area was originally named Kennedy's Creek but was also given several different names including Duck Ponds, Hovell's Creek, Cheddar, Swindon and Lara Lake.
-The area of Lara was no more than a few farms at this time.

-The railway through the town was opened in 1857 along with the local railway station, with several subdivisions then announced.
-A Post Office opened on 1 March 1858 as Duck Ponds, renamed Hovell's Creek in 1872, and finally Lara in 1884.
+The area was originally named Kennedy's Creek, but by the time the railway through the town was opened in 1857 (along with the local railway station), it was known as Duck Ponds.
+Several residential subdivisions were then announced, including one in the area now known as Lara Lake, the "Cheddar" estate to its west, and the "Swindon" estate to the south-east of the modern town centre.
+The Duck Ponds Post Office opened on 1 March 1858.

+In 1864, the Shire of Corio set up its base in Duck Ponds.
+The town's name was seen as undignified for a Shire seat, so the council asked the Government to rename the town "Grantham", after the then-Minister for Lands James Macpherson Grant.
+The request was rejected, but in 1872 the town was renamed "Hovell's Creek" by Grant's successor James Casey.
+The new name was deeply unpopular among locals.
+For two years Casey stood firm, but in 1874 he relented and allowed the Shire council to choose a new name for the town, from the options "Corio", "Lara" and "Grantham".
+On 21 August 1874, the Township of Lara was proclaimed.

-The population grew to a few hundred by 1890, and several facilities like schools and churches were built, but a municipal water supply was not completed until 1947.
+The station was renamed Lara in 1875; the Post Office, having been renamed Hovell's Creek in 1872, was finally renamed Lara in 1884.
+The population had grown to a few hundred by 1890, and several facilities such as schools and churches were built, although a water supply was not provided until 1947.

-In January 1969, 17 people were killed in bushfires which ravaged Lara.
-Most of the victims were trapped by the fast-moving grass fire while travelling on the Princes Highway.
+In January 1969, 17 people were killed in a bushfire which ravaged Lara.
+Most of the victims were trapped in or near their cars by a fast-moving grass fire, while travelling on the Princes Highway.

-Several scenes from the 1979 feature film Mad Max were shot on location around Lara, as well as several scenes from the Australian Broadcasting Corporation mockumentary We Can Be Heroes: Finding The Australian of the Year, in which the town carried the fictional name "Dunt".
+Several scenes from the 1979 feature film, Mad Max, were shot on location around Lara, as well as several scenes from the ABC mockumentary, We Can Be Heroes: Finding The Australian of the Year, in which the town carried the fictional name "Dunt".

-The town's history is being preserved at the Lara Museum and Historical Centre on the corner of Forest and Canterbury Roads.
-This historic property, formerly the Lake Bank Hotel (circa 1860), was renovated by local businessman Lino Bisinella and provided in 2013 to the community group which runs the museum, Lara Heritage and Historical Inc.
+The town's history is being preserved at the Lara Museum and Historical Centre on the corner of Forest and Canterbury roads.
+It is housed in an historic property, formerly the Lake Bank Hotel (circa 1860), which was renovated by local businessman, Lino Bisinella, and handed over in 2013 to the community group which runs the museum, Lara Heritage and Historical Society Inc.